 “Reversing the process,” explain the Heaths, “is as impossible as un-ringing a bell.
 You can’t unlearn what you already know.
 There are, in fact, only two ways to beat the Curse of Knowledge reliably.
 The first is not to learn anything.
 The second is to take your ideas and transform them.”

-For example, yesterday Casey and Tani sent an email to our staff addressing some fraudulent emails, web ads and phone calls that had recently come into our company.
+For example, yesterday Casey sent an email to our staff addressing some fraudulent emails, web ads and phone calls that had recently come into our company.
 Here are the three ingredients that made this communication successful: